 What Causes Shoulder Presentation?

-Here are some reasons why shoulder presentation can take place:
+Here are some reasons why a shoulder presentation can take place:

 1. Contracted Pelvis